Creating SNMP and PowerShell Credentials for Windows Devices

 Discovering Windows Server Clusters

-To discover a Windows Server cluster with the Microsoft: Windows Server PowerPack, you must align the discovery Dynamic Application to one or more of the cluster node physical devices.
+To discover a Windows Server cluster with the Microsoft: Windows Server Cluster PowerPack, you must align the discovery Dynamic Application to one or more of the cluster node physical devices.
 To align the Dynamic Application:

 1. On the Collections tab of the Device Investigator, click Edit and then click Align Dynamic App.
 The Align Dynamic Application window appears.